-Freezing vegetables make cooking in the fall and winter months a cinch.
-Most vegetables can be frozen, but the texture can be a bit different once they’re thawed.
-For this reason, it’s a good idea to use your frozen vegetables in soups, casseroles and chilis like Crock Pot Turkey Chili.
+Freezing vegetables makes cooking in the fall and winter months a cinch.
+You can freeze most vegetables, but the texture can be a bit different once they’re thawed.
+For this reason, it’s a good idea to use your frozen vegetables in soups, casseroles, and chilis like Crock Pot Turkey Chili.

 Vegetables That freeze well